AI Agent Skills Integration

 2. Run the Install Script

-Open a new Claude Code session.
+Open a new session in any configured agent.
 You should see the Orchestratia context banner:

 ==========================================================